openfoodfacts/openfoodfacts-infrastructure/docs/mongodb.md

 We installed the [MongoDB Community Edition Packages](https://www.mongodb.com/docs/manual/tutorial/install-mongodb-on-debian/#std-label-debian-package-content) for Debian in version 4.4.x.

+Currently this is hosted on off3, a temporary server gracefully lended by OSM France, you can access it via ssh from off1 or off2 as root (`sudo ssh 10.0.0.3`).

 The configuration file is in `/etc/mongod.conf`.

 * `storage.dbPath` is set to a specific volume: `/mongo/db`